ibm-cloud-docs/netezza/help/faqs.md

 **Design-wise:** The configuration approach is essentially the same.

-**Commands:** Some commands differ slightly between NZSaaS and On-Premise environments.
+**Commands:** Some commands differ slightly between NZSaaS and on-premise environments.
-If you have further questions or need assistance with setup, please contact support.